 - 1. Councils tend to review marine and land as separate resources, but in reality both work together. - 2.
-There is already a great deal of salmon farming that is happening on land in New Zealand (e.g. although NZKS landbased farming works out about 2.5%, Mt Cook salmon is 100%), and this is likely to increase given 100% landbased models are increasing overseas (and are likely to being investigated and implemented in New Zealand) and climate change is making the inshore water too hot to farm salmon.
-Therefore landbased, as a percentage of total salmon farmed in New Zealand, is likely to increase. - 3.
-The financial implications, labour models and environmental impacts of both types of fish farming tend to work together (as in NZKS model), and this is likely to increase.
-For example, discussions on when to move salmon from land to marine pens is part of the ongoing narrative of NZKS. - 4.
-Council plans cannot effectively separate processes, even though we accept MDC is envisaging this.
+There is already a great deal of salmon farming that is happening on land in New Zealand (e.g. although NZKS landbased farming works out about 2.5%38, Mt Cook salmon is 100%39), and this is likely to increase given 100% landbased models are increasing overseas (and are likely to being investigated and implemented in New Zealand) and climate change is making the inshore water too hot to farm salmon.
+Therefore landbased, as a percentage of total salmon farmed in New Zealand, is likely to increase.